Last updated on November 7th, 2023 at 10:19 am

 Diapontia islands on the way to Italy

-Northwest of Corfu, several miles to Italy there are the small islands of Othoni, Erikoussa, Mathraki and several smaller islets as Diaplo, Gravia and others which all together form the westernmost island cluster of Greece named Diapontian islands.
+Northwest of Corfu, several miles to Italy there are the small islands of Othonoi, Ereikoussa, Mathraki, and several smaller islets such as Diaplo, Gravia, and others.

-The Erikoussa or Merlera is the northernmost island in a distance of about 6 miles from Cape Drastis of Corfu.
-The name is due to the many heather on the island.
+The Ereikoussa or Merlera is the northernmost island at a distance of about 6 miles from Cape Drastis of Corfu.
+The name is due to the many heathers on the island.

-On the south coast is the beach of Porto, the main port of the island and also two more settlements, Fyki at west and Bragkini at the east which is a small harbor and a beach with shallow water.
+On the south coast is the beach of Porto, the main port of the island, and also two more settlements, Fyki at the west and Bragkini at the east which is a small harbor and a beach with shallow water.

-Main settlements are Plakes in the east, the port and the beaches Portelo and Arvanitiko, both with shallow water.
+The main settlements are Plakes in the east, the port, and the beaches Portelo and Arvanitiko, both with shallow water.
 To the west are the Fiki Bay, the Kontrakas, the old port, and the port of Apidies.

-Othoni have beautiful beaches with turquoise waters, impressive geological formations, lush vegetation, picturesque paths and small villages with houses made of stone.
+Othonoi has beautiful beaches with turquoise waters, impressive geological formations, lush vegetation, picturesque paths, and small villages with houses made of stone.

-Major settlements in Othoni is Ammos, Avlaki and the port, all in the southern coast of the island.
+Major settlements in Othonoi are Ammos, Avlaki, and the port, all on the southern coast of the island.

-Other beaches is the White Sand and Fiki beach on the north coast.
+Other beaches are the White Sand and Fiki Beach on the north coast.

 Kontouli, Fiki, Mastoratika, Delitatika, Kasimatika, Benardatika, Papadatika, Arvanitika, Katsouratika, Argyratika, Pagkalatika, Vitzentzatika.

-So we easily guess the surnames of residents or for people originated from the island: Mastoras, Kasimis, Papadatos Katsouris, Argyros, Pangalis, Vitzentzos etc.
+So we easily guess the surnames of residents or people who originated from the island: Mastoras, Kasimis, Papadatos Katsouris, Argyros, Pangalis, Vitzentzos, etc.

-Who knows that Othoni is also consider to be one of the possible mythical island of Calypso? yes the Nymph Calypso, daughter of Atlas and Pleione, who welcomed Odysseus on her island as a castaway and according to Homer’s Odyssey kept him as lover for 7 years…then supplied him with woods and cloth to construct a raft, she gave him supplies (even “red wine”) for the trip and sent him home to his wife Penelope…cannot tell you all, Read the Odyssey!!!
+Who knows that Othonoi is also considered to be one of the possible mythical islands of Calypso? yes, the Nymph Calypso, daughter of Atlas and Pleione, who welcomed Odysseus on her island as a castaway and according to Homer’s Odyssey kept him as her lover for 7 years…then supplied him with wood and cloth to construct a raft, she gave him supplies (even “red wine”) for the trip and sent him home to his wife Penelope…cannot tell you all, Read the Odyssey!!!

-Among the impressive geological formations here is also the homonymous cave of Calypso as you see it between the photos below.
+Among the impressive geological formations here is also the homonymous cave of Calypso as you see in the photos below.